Travel Nurse of the Month – Jen C.!

 City, State: San Diego, CA

 My recruiter suggested that it would be a great opportunity for me and a resume builder.
 He was very persistent and instrumental in helping me get on-board.
 I had met a few nurses at my former hospital who were travelers and I thought there was something amazing about their attitude and spirit…I wanted the exciting adventures they were experiencing!

 2. What’s the best part about traveling?

 I loved the diversity.
 I was in the float pool, so I thoroughly loved the different aspects of each floor I worked on.
 I was able to meet a variety of people, including fellow travel nurses who had fun & unique stories of their own.
 I enjoyed the facility I was at because everyone was courteous and worked as a team.
 I never felt like an outsider and I appreciated the great patient care I witnessed as many residents were always available (this was a teaching hospital.)

 Seriously, too many to name.
 Little Italy has an amazing variety of Italian spots, you must try Mexican food…SD is soo close to Mexico, so most places are super authentic.
 I love El Zarape.
-I think OB (for the beaches)…you can walk everywhere…great variety, many rooftop bars with views of the ocean, my fav spot for burgers, sweet potato fries and a local brew is Raglan Public House on Bacon St.
+I think OB (for the beaches)…you can walk everywhere…great variety, and many rooftop bars with views of the ocean.
+My fav spot for burgers, sweet potato fries, and a local brew is Raglan Public House on Bacon St.